 When Alex is not diving he can be referred to as a 'Super Dad' to his two small boys who by all accounts have enough energy that when Alex gets home from work...the real 'work out' begins!

-When CDI began the recruitment process for an additional staff to support the growing CDI enrollment, Shawn saw this as an opportunity to return to Kelowna.
+When CDI began the recruitment process for an additional staff to support the growing CDI enrollment, Steven saw this as an opportunity to remain with his new wife in Kelowna.
 CDI is a resource strong school...our greatest resources though will always be our people!
+Welcome onboard Steven!